 If you are a tenant, it is wise to insure your contents.
 The policy premium is based on several factors, including the flood risk of the building that you occupy.

 Most renters in moderate-to-low risk areas are eligible for coverage at a preferred rate.
-Preferred Risk Policy premiums are the lowest premiums available through the NFIP, offering building and contents coverage for one low price.
+A Preferred Risk Policy provides both building and contents coverage for properties in moderate- to low-risk areas for one low-price.

 If you don't qualify for a Preferred Risk Policy, a standard-rated policy is still available.
 Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
 People outside of high-risk areas file over 20% of NFIP claims and receive one-third of disaster assistance for flooding.
 When it's available, disaster assistance is typically a loan you must repay with interest.